 - a.
-Graduate Teaching Assistants (TA's) are appointed to summer courses by the academic department chair.
+Graduate Teaching Assistants (TA's) are appointed to summer courses by the department chair.
 There must be an obvious pedagogical need to substantiate hiring additional personnel for a course.
 TA's are only appointed to winter session courses with approval from the academic department chair and the Graduate School. - b.
-Graduate TA's appointed to summer courses are paid according to their full or part-time status and their academic status (master's level or PhD) from the preceding spring semester. - c.
-TA's are contracted and paid bi-weekly by their academic departments.
-The total stipend is the same for 4, 6, and 8 week courses. - d.
-The OSWSP will reimburse the academic department at the end of the summer session for TA payroll and benefit expenses up to the approved OSWSP stipend amount. - e.
+TA's who are assigned to specific courses are contracted and paid by their academic departments based on standard OSWSP salary rates.
+The OSWSP will reimburse the academic department at the end of the summer session for TA payroll and benefit expenses. - c.
+Graduate TA's appointed to summer courses are paid according to their full or part-time status and to their academic status (master's level student or Ph.D. student) from the preceding spring semester. - d.
+TA's are appointed for full-time (20 hours per week) or half-time (10 hours per week) during the summer. - e.
 The OSWSP provides tuition remission for up to three in-state credits per summer for eligible graduate TA's appointed to a specific course.
 Academic departments are responsible for initiating the tuition remission process and forwarding completed remission forms to the OSWSP. - f.
-Graduate TA's appointed as the instructor of record (and paid as instructors) are NOT eligible for tuition remission through the OSWSP. - 3.
-Instructional Expenses: Instructional expenses are costs directly related to instruction and course content, including faculty salaries, benefits, and TA reimbursements.
+Graduate TA's appointed as the instructor of record (and paid as instructors) are NOT eligible for tuition remission through the OSWSP. - Instructional Expenses: Instructional expenses are costs directly related to instruction and course content, including faculty salaries, benefits, and TA reimbursements.
 The Special Sessions Policy Committee must approve any requested instructional expenses beyond standard salary and overhead expenses. - 4.
 Non-instructional Expenses: The cost of equipment, maintenance, instructional materials, copying, non-instructional personnel (i.e. graders, lab technicians, secretarial support, etc.) are to be provided by the academic department offering the course.
 The OSWSP does not provide additional reimbursement for such items.
 The Tuition Distribution Policy (see below) is designed to help departments offset any additional expenses incurred in summer and winter sessions. - 5.
 Overhead Expenses: University overhead is a course expense and is calculated at 17% of tuition.
 The OSWSP also applies an indirect course expense to faculty-contracted lecture, lab and discussion courses.
 In FY23, the indirect expense is \$1940.